Adam Alan Lind

 - Debut September 2, 2006

-Adam Lind is a first baseman who began his major league carer with the Toronto Blue Jays.
+Adam Lind is a first baseman who began his major league career with the Toronto Blue Jays.
 He made his major league debut in 2006 in striking fashion, slugging .600 in a limited sample of 18 games.
 In the minors through 2006, he never had less than a .300 batting average and was Eastern League MVP in 2006.

 Out of high school, Adam was drafted in the 8th round of the 2002 amateur draft by the Minnesota Twins.
 He instead opted to go on to college.
 As a freshman at the University of South Alabama, he hit .349/.398/.555 and made the Baseball America freshman All-American second team at first base behind Stephen Head.
 In 2004, Lind batted .392/.456/.659 and led the Sun Belt Conference in batting average.
 He made the All-Conference team as an outfielder.

 He was then picked in the 3rd round of the 2004 amateur draft by the Toronto Blue Jays, a compensation choice for the loss of free agent Kelvim Escobar.
 He was signed by scout Joel Grampietro for a $445,000 bonus and made his pro debut that summer.
 In A ball in 2004, he hit .312/.367/.474 with the Auburn Doubledays in the NYPL with 23 doubles, 7 homers and 50 RBI in 70 games.
 He was 6th in the circuit in batting average and tied Chris Gimenez for the lead in doubles.

 In high-A ball in 2005 with Dunedin in the Florida State League, he hit .313/.375/.487 with 12 home runs, 42 doubles, 80 runs and 84 RBI.
 Baseball America rated him the #13 prospect in the league.
 He tied Chin-Lung Hu for second in average, 14 points behind leader Tony Abreu.
 He led the loop in both doubles and extra-base hits (58).
 He made the league All-Star team in the outfield.